 Both the base year and future year models will need to be run two times.
-The first run will save the traffic volumes at the study intersections, as well as the select zone matrix for the TAZ's in which the development is being evaluated (the TAZ's under consideration will be identified by the City Traffic Engineer prior to the study).
-The model will need to be re-run using an all-ornothing assignment of the select zone matrix based on the adjusted travel times for the previous runs.
+The first run will save the traffic volumes at the study intersections, as well as the select zone matrix for the TAZ's in which the development is being evaluated (the TAZ's under consideration will be identified by the City Traffic Engineer (or designee) prior to the study).
+The model will need to be re-run using an all-or-nothing assignment of the select zone matrix based on the adjusted travel times for the previous runs.
 Details of this procedure are included in the model guideline documentation.

-The City Traffic Engineer will establish the acceptable procedure for determining background traffic growth and future traffic volumes.
+The City Traffic Engineer (or designee) will provide instructionsestablish on the acceptable procedure for determining background traffic growth and future traffic volumes.
 Said procedure may be updated or revised from time to time at the discretion of the City Traffic Engineer.

-The City Traffic Engineer may provide the applicant or applicant's traffic engineer background traffic growth for the horizon year.
+The City Traffic Engineer willmay provide the applicant or applicant's traffic engineer background traffic growth for the horizon year.